judgewooden/JPHmonitor/README.md

 Basic Architecture:

 	 	- Each components can run on a seperate raspi
-	 	- All data is stored in Sybase
+	 	- All data is stored in MYSQL
 	 	- All control data is available on the http server
 	 	- All displays are available on the http server
 	 	- All python is installed on /usr/local/JPHmonitor